hdShang/arxiv-daily/docs/cs-CV/2025-10-26/papers/251022672v2-look-and-tell-a-dataset-for-multimodal-grounding-across-egocentric-a.md

 ---
 layout: default
-title: Look and Tell: A Dataset for Multimodal Grounding Across Egocentric and Exocentric Views
+title: "Look and Tell: A Dataset for Multimodal Grounding Across Egocentric and Exocentric Views"
 ---

 # Look and Tell: A Dataset for Multimodal Grounding Across Egocentric and Exocentric Views